noahats/noahats.github.io/index.md

 ### 3. Centralized log pipeline
    * Created a Log Analytics Workspace (law-soc-lab) in the same region and Resource Group.
    * Deployed Microsoft Sentinel on top of the workspace.
-   * From Sentinel's Content Hub, installed the WIndows Security Events via AMA connector.
+   * From Sentinel's Content Hub, installed the Windows Security Events via AMA connector.
    * Created a Data Collection Rule (DCR-Windows) targeting the honeypot VM and configured it to collect all security events rather than only the "common" subset, so failed-logon and account-management activity wouldn't be filtered out at ingest.
    * Verified the Azure Monitor Agent extension installed on the VM (Settings -> Extensions -> status: Provisioning succeeded) and confirmed log flow into the SecurityEvent table after a short delay.